Gracey0201/FinalProject/README.md

  I projected all my data to Massachusetts  WGS 84.

-#### Preprocessing in ArcPro
+#### Preprocessing in QGIS

 I had to preform some basic preprocessing of my data before using the them.
-I clipped all of my vecotor and raster data to the Massachusetts Coastal zone boundary  to reduce computational expenses during our analysis.
-We also double checked the projection and re-projected our data to WGS 1984 to ensure no errors related to projection were to occur.
+I clipped all of my vecotor and raster data to the Massachusetts Coastal zone boundary  to optimize computational resources during our analysis.
+I also projected all my data to EPSG:26986 - NAD83 / Massachusetts Mainland to avoid no errors as a result of projection from occurring.

 ## Methodology